"How to Community" series: coapp CEO Jonas Lindemann on his community motto "More People, More Awesome"

 The key to success: events and networking

 Another key success factor was the deliberate promotion of the community through events.
-"We threw big parties and always created occasions where people could meet each other," Jonas says enthusiastically, pointing to the room behind him as he talks: they often just packed up all the tables, chairs and equipment, got a drinks sponsor like Jägermeister on board and simply started partying without making a fuss.
-"Afterwards, we'd just clean up together and maybe have to air the room for a while," he laughs.
+"We threw big parties and always created occasions where people could get together," says Jonas enthusiastically, pointing to the room behind him as he talks: they often just packed up all the tables, chairs and equipment, got a drinks sponsor like Jägermeister on board and simply started partying without making a fuss.
+"Afterwards, we'd just help clean up together and maybe have to air the room for a while," he laughs.
 These often spontaneous, informal shared experiences strengthened the sense of togetherness and, in his opinion, also ensured that the community remained lively - alongside the daily work routine.

 Three specific tips for building a community